mvdhv/PythonSocialDataScience/README.md

 Sign up for short research presentations here: https://docs.google.com/spreadsheets/d/1CoieKKfGmDJyChL6s49BujTOxmYsEZ5ugC92HA-zZUk/edit?usp=sharing

 The class has a Slack Channel, students have been sent a link over email!
-Please email me if you would like to join (ashrakat.elshehawy@politics.ox.ac.).
+Please email me if you would like to join (ashrakat.elshehawy@politics.ox.ac).

 ## Quick Access to our Python Sheets: